-The Management Company runs on an ex-post basis a DNSH test independently at least yearly.
+The Management Company runs on an ex-post basis a DNSH test (do not significant harm test) independently at least yearly.
 The DNSH test is based on several pillars among which:

-- Norm based screen: to identify issuer based on the issuer's link with any breaches of international standards notably the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles ("UNGP") on Business and Human Rights are used in decisions on sustainable investments: - Activity-based screens: the screening out of issuers based on their participation in activities with significant negative impacts on society or the environment; - Sustainability indicators: to ensure that minimum environmental, social and governance characteristics are attained: - PAI evolution: quantitative data (where available) on PAI indicators is used to evaluate whether an issuer is involved in activities that cause significant harm to any environmental or social objective.
+- Norm based screen: to identify issuer based on the issuer's link with any breaches of international standards notably the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles ("UNGP") on Business and Human Rights are used in decisions on sustainable investments; - Activity-based screens the screening out of issuers based on their participation in activities with significant negative impacts on society or the environment; and - Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. - PAI evolution: quantitative data (where available) on PAI indicators is used to evaluate whether an issuer is involved in activities that cause significant harm to any environmental or social objective.

-As a general matter, the "do no significant harm" principle, as referred to in article 6 of the "EU Taxonomy" regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investments does not apply to this Sub-Fund since the investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
+As a general matter, the DNSH principle, as referred to in article 6 of the "EU Taxonomy" Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, does not apply to this Sub-Fund since the investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.